Homogeneous projective varieties with semi-continuous rank function: Introduction

-Let us emphasize, that the second secant variety plays a prominent role both in this paper and in the literature.
+Let us emphasize, that the second secant variety $\sigma_2(\XX)$ plays a prominent role both in this paper and in the literature.
 Sometimes the second secant variety is called just ``the secant variety''.
 This variety is much more accessible than the higher secant varieties: for example for a simple $G$-module the second secant variety has an open $G$-orbit~\cite[Ch.
 III, Thm 1.4]{Zak-Book}.
+Furthermore, we have $\sigma_2(\XX)=\XX_2\cup T\XX$, where $T\XX$ is the tangential variety of $\XX$, cf. \cite[\S 8.1]{Landsberg-2012-book}.
+It turns out that, if exceptional points exist, they are always present in $T\XX$.